daattali/beautiful-jekyll/README.md

 ### 2. Rename the repository to `yourusername.github.io`

-This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at http://yourusername.github.io (sometimes it takes a few minutes).
+This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at http://yourusername.github.io within a couple minutes.

 ### 3. Customize settings